 3 years ago today, I do most of my grocery shopping at the San Gabriel Superstore - San Gabriel.

-4 years ago today, mangoes with sticky rice - Vietnamese-style.
+4 years ago today, Mangoes with Sticky Rice.